iexcloud/docs/source/reference/dataset-overview-page.md

 ## Related Topics

-[Managing Your Data](../managing-your-data.md): These guides explain dataset schema fundamentals and demonstrate data normalization, creating views, and creating datasets via the  Datasets API.
+[Managing Your Data](../managing-your-data.md): These guides explain dataset schema fundamentals, creating views, and creating datasets via the  Datasets API.

 [Interacting With Your Data](../interacting-with-your-data.md): These articles introduce Apperate API basics, show how to query datasets, and demonstrate updating data.